manhtai/manhtai.github.io/content/posts/shell-fuzzy-search-using-fzf-on-fish.md

 cargo install bat fd-find lsd
 ```

-5, Then config some key bindings
+5, Then configure the key bindings

 Mine are: